maciekstosio/Vector/README.md

 # Simple vector graphics editor
 **Description**
 <br />
-This is simple gvector graphics editor.
+This is simple vector graphics editor.
 You can create rectangle, circle and polygon.
-You can edit your shapes by moving them and changing color and at the end you can export them to PNG image.
+You can edit your shapes by moving them and changing color.
+At the end you can export them to PNG image file.
 <br />
 <br />
 **Install**